cwang9208/vsphere/README.md

 The vCenter Server Appliance installer contains executable files for GUI and CLI deployments, which you can use alternatively.
 - The GUI deployment is a two stage process.
 The first stage is a deployment wizard that deploys the OVA file of the appliance on the target ESXi host or vCenter Server instance.
 After the OVA deployment finishes, you are redirected to the second stage of the process that sets up and starts the services of the newly deployed appliance.

+### Preparing for Deployment of the vCenter Server Appliance and Platform Services Controller Appliance

+#### Download and Mount the vCenter Server Appliance Installer

+1. From the VMware Web site, download the vCenter Server Appliance ISO image.

+2. Mount or extract the ISO image to the client machine from which you want to deploy, upgrade, migrate, or restore the appliance.

+   For Ubuntu 14.04, you can use Disk Image Mounter.

+### GUI Deployment of the vCenter Server Appliance and Platform Services Controller Appliance
-### Deploy the vCenter Server Appliance with an Embedded Platform Services Controller by Using the GUI
+#### Deploy the vCenter Server Appliance with an Embedded Platform Services Controller by Using the GUI
-#### Stage 1 - Deploy the OVA File as a vCenter Server Appliance with an Embedded Platform Services Controller
+##### Stage 1 - Deploy the OVA File as a vCenter Server Appliance with an Embedded Platform Services Controller
 1. In the vCenter Server Appliance installer, navigate to the `vcsa-ui-installer` directory, go to the subdirectory for your operating system, and run the installer executable file.
    - For Linux OS, go to the `lin64` subdirectory, and run the `installer` file.
 2. On the Home page, click `Install` to start the deployment wizard.